The Story of How Michael Douglas and Catherine Zeta-Jones Fell in Love

 "It took work on both our parts," Douglas told AARP that same year.
 "I don't think there's much chance of fixing a relationship if one of you is already out the door."

-Today—at 49 at 74, respectively—Zeta-Jones and Douglas continue to be in love and do what they love.
-She recently starred in Cocaine Godmother: The Griselda Blanco Story and is set to appear in the dark comedy, Queen America, this November.
+Today, Zeta-Jones and Douglas continue to be in love and do what they love.
+She recently starred in Cocaine Godmother: The Griselda Blanco Story and is set to appear in the dark comedy Queen America this November.
 As for Douglas, he appeared in Ant-Man and the Wasp earlier this year and is set to star in his new Netflix show, The Kominsky Method, in November.
 The proud parents also sent Dylan off to college and watched Carys land the cover of Town & Country.
-In addition, Cameron is the proud father of a baby girl.

 However, Zeta-Jones isn't apologizing for her hard-earned success.